-Contrary to Terrafom, Pulumi enables you to describe the same infrastructure resources as real code, providing huge productivity gains, and has deep support for cloud native technologies such as Kubernetes and serverless programming.
+Contrary to Terraform, Pulumi enables you to describe the same infrastructure resources as real code, providing huge productivity gains, and has deep support for cloud native technologies such as Kubernetes and serverless programming.
 Philosophically, this technology obliterates the last traces of the dev/ops divide, for better and for worse.
 It brings cloud infrastructure into your code the way system libraries bring operating system details into your code.
 And on top of that, with language facilities for abstraction, some of the low-level details can be hidden, in the name of portability, in the same way that Java and its successors tried hiding details specific to operating systems.

 Deploying Containers